JeevantheDev/Covid-Beds/README.md

 npm install
 ```

-`Note- Make sure you have install eslint and prettier extension for better coding experience.`
+`Note- Make sure you have also installed eslint and prettier extension for better coding experience.`

-Second create a file named as `dev.db` inside `prisma` folder and edit inside `prisma/schema.prisma` file as mentioned in below
+Second create a file named as `dev.db` inside `prisma` folder and edit inside `prisma/schema.prisma` file as mentioned below

 ```bash
 datasource db {